akaurov/radiator/README.md

 # RADIATOR
 Python MC code for simulating the energy dissipation of an electron in cosmological environment during the epoch of cosmic reionization.

-This code is accompanying the letter (submitted to ApJL).
+This code is accompanying the letter (submitted to ApJ).

 ## Cross sections (atomic processes)
 You can see comparison in this iPython notebook: